Chromia (CHR) Price Tops $0.16

 Chromia Token Profile

-Chromia launched on May 27th, 2019.
+Chromia’s genesis date was May 27th, 2019.
 Chromia’s total supply is 690,499,228 tokens and its circulating supply is 686,549,902 tokens.
-The official website for Chromia is chromia.com.
+The Reddit community for Chromia is https://reddit.com/r/teamchromia and the currency’s Github account can be viewed here.
 Chromia’s official Twitter account is @chromia and its Facebook page is accessible here.
-Chromia’s official message board is blog.chromia.com.
-The Reddit community for Chromia is https://reddit.com/r/teamchromia and the currency’s Github account can be viewed here.
+The official message board for Chromia is blog.chromia.com.
+Chromia’s official website is chromia.com.

 Chromia is both a blockchain and a relational database.
 This means that decentralized applications (dapps) can be written in a way that is familiar to developers all over the world, whether they work on large enterprise applications, games, or smaller projects.